gedrutten/Portfolio/content/3644QCA/Day9.md

 When we arrived at the campus, we were shown to the main conference room - an in-the-round conference room.
 Three local classes filed in and filled a quadrant of the room each (we'd already occupied a quadrant).
 The basic introductions were done and we were asked about the groups that we'd formed.
 We were so happy with the way our group worked from Shanghai that the moment the call went out to choose groups, we elected to stick together.
 Each group of 4 from Brisbane would be assigned to a local fashion class to work with since there was 3 classes.
 Then within each class, we were to pick a few outfits and work with those specific students to come up with an integrated wearable design.

 We were then let loose to introduce ourselves to our classes and to start discussing ideas.
 It went ok.
 Some students had pictures of what they were working on and we had a bit of a chance to start discussing ideas.
-Language is definately going to be a barrier again, but we'll have to work through it.
+Language is definitely going to be a barrier again, but we'll have to work through it.
 A lot of phone translation is happening and a lot of mistakes, but I'm sure we'll figure something out.

 After the introductions, we were shown around the galleries on campus.